xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 get /path/to/remote/file /path/to/local/directory
 put /path/to/local/file /path/to/remote/directory
 ```
-a gui like filezilla for easier transfer applications can be done
+a gui like filezilla for an easier transfer experience (gui) can be done
 ## x11 forwarding
 use remote app gui on local host
 ### config remote server